BendyLand/blfmt/README.md

 A minimally customizable, polyglot text-formatter written in Rust!

-**blfmt is currently in early development and is only functional for .go, .py, and .txt files; .c, .cpp, and .rs files are currently non-functional.**
+**blfmt is currently in early development and is only functional for .go, .py, .txt, and fairly basic .c files; .cpp and .rs files are currently non-functional.
+Go and Python files are formatted using gofmt and Black respectively; you must have them installed before using this tool for those file types.**

 *This document will be updated regularly as the project continues, but the tool is in a basic functional state at the moment.
 Its behavior in certain circumstances can be unpredictable.
 Always make a copy of your file before formatting!*